-Assuming identical terms and notional amount, a forward deal can be constructed out of two options.
-To achieve this, the strike rates of the options must be the same as the forward rate (in this case 302) and the company must buy one option and sell the other. (see chapter II. of the "K&H Treasury Handbook of Market Risk Management Handbook" on forward deals and options).
-In such a case, on the trade date the cost of buying one option is the same as the income derived from selling the other, which means that the overall cost of the two deals is zero just as in the case of a forward transaction.
+Assuming identical terms and notional amounts, a forward deal can be constructed out of two options.
+To achieve this, the strike rates of the options must be the same as the forward rate (in this case 302), and the company must buy one option and sell the other.
+(See chapter II. of the "K&H Treasury Handbook of Market Risk Management Handbook" on forward deals and options).
+In such a case, on the trade date the cost of buying one option is the same as the income derived from selling the other, which means that the overall cost of the two deals is zero, just as in the case of a forward transaction.

-selling foreign currency:
+buying foreign currency:

-forward deal for selling foreign currency = buying of EUR put option + selling of EUR call option (where: strike rates = forward rate)
+forward deal for buying foreign currency = buying of EUR call option + selling of EUR put option (where strike rate = forward rate)

-opt forward deal type buying of EUR put option selling of EUR call option forward FX selling right or obligation acquired on concluding the deal conditional right to sell EUR conditional obligation to sell EUR right and obligation to sell EUR exchange rate 30 ate) condition exchange rate on expiry < 302.00 exchange rate on expiry > 302.00 none premium payable on trade date - 1 057 000 (payable by client) + 1 057 000 (received by client) 0 total cost on trade date 0 0 spot rate on the expiry date is below forward rate right becomes effective obligation does not become effective right becomes effective spot rate on the expiry date is above forward rate right does not become effective obligation becomes effective obligation becomes effective
+options forward deal type buying of EUR call option selling of EUR put option forward FX buying right or obligation acquired upon concluding the deal conditional right to buy EUR conditional obligation to buy EUR right and obligation to buy EUR exchange rate 302 ate) condition exchange rate on expiry > 302.00 exchange rate on expiry < 302.00 none premium payable on trade date - 1 057 000 (payable by client) + 1 057 000 (received by client) 0 total cost on trade date 0 0 spot rate on the expiry date is below forward rate right does not become effective obligation becomes effective obligation becomes effective spot rate on the expiry date is above forward rate right becomes effective obligation does not become effective right becomes effective